+Γ
-Applicant Select the California county where

-project is located. ( dropdown )
+Applicant Select the California county where project is located. (dropdown)

 If county applicant, which one county

 department will be accepting,

 implementing, and monitoring the funds?

 (free text entry, one line)

 If non-county entity, please upload MOA

 or partnership agreement

 Applicant Contact Information For each contact:

 Primary Contact First Name

 Secondary Contact Last Name

-Director Contact • Title
+Director Contact Title

 Department

 Phone

 • Email

 Address

-City
+• City

 • State

 Will this be a collaborative effort across multiple counties?
 Yes/No

 If Yes: Please provide the name and contact

 information on any collaborating counties

 (county name, department, contact first name,

 contact last name, email, phone).

 Number of beds Please list the number of beds to be provided.

 What is the type(s) of infrastructure proposed?
 The infrastructure project will entail the

-what is the type(s) of infrastructure proposed: following: (Check all that may apply)
+following: (Check all that may apply)

+Down payment on a property

 Acquisition of a property

 Ground-up construction of property

 Renovation of a county-owned property

-Renovation of a long-term leased
+Renovation of a county-owned property Renovation of a long-term leased

 property

-Purchase of furniture
+Purchase of furniture and/or minor

+equipment

 Letter of intent to contract with DSH Please upload a letter of intent to contract with

 DSH for diversion and/or CBR programming,

 based on the template provided in the RFP.

 Letters of support from key stakeholders Please upload letters of support gathered from

-key stakeholders as outlined in section 3.1 of the
+201010 0.
+Suppose from key stakeholders key stakeholders as outlined in section 3.1 of the

 RFP.

 (Multiple document upload)

 County Superior Court representative

 County District Attorney's Office

-County Public Defender's Office (if applicable)
+County Public Defender's Office (if

-County Administrator/Executive's Office

-County Behavioral Health

-Department/Agency

-Other community stakeholders (if
+I

 applicable)

-Applicant's Certification of Prevailing Wage Please upload Form 1: Applicant's Certification of Prevailing Wage Applicant's Certification of Funding Terms Please upload Form 2: Applicant's Certification of Funding Terms
+County Administrator/Executive's Office County Behavioral Health Department/Agency Other community stakeholders (if applicable) Applicant's Certification of Prevailing Wage Please upload Form 1: Applicant's Certification of Prevailing Wage Applicant's Certification of Funding Terms Please upload Form 2: Applicant's Certification of Funding Terms